Credit Cards Cash Back Credit Cards

 How to make the Prime Visa card worth it

-Unfortunately, you don’t get another welcome bonus (Amazon.com gift card) for every year of card membership, which means you won’t have a welcome bonus to cover the $139 Amazon Prime membership for the second year.
+Unfortunately, you don't get another welcome bonus for every year of card membership, which means you'll need to find other ways to justify the Prime fee from your second year of card membership on.

-Let’s see how much you would have to spend with the Prime Visa to offset the $139 fee for the second year:
+Here's how much you would have to spend with the Prime Visa to offset the $139 fee after the first year:

-• Earning 5% from Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership: For purchases in this category, you would have to spend $2,780 ($139 / 0.05).
+• Earning 5% from Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership: For purchases in this category, you would have to spend $2,780 ($139 / 0.05) annually.

-• Earning 2% from gas stations, restaurants, and on local transit and commuting (including rideshare): For purchases in this category, you would have to spend $6,950 ($139 / 0.02).
+• Earning 2% from gas stations, restaurants, and on local transit and commuting (including rideshare): For purchases in this category, you would have to spend $6,950 ($139 / 0.02) annually.

 Would the Amazon Visa be better?

-Sign-up bonus: Earn a $50 Amazon gift card upon approval of credit card application
+Sign-up bonus Earn a $60 Amazon gift card upon approval of credit card application

-This means you wouldn’t have to spend a certain amount of money per year to offset an annual cost like you might with the Prime Visa.
-If you don’t spend loads of money on Amazon each year, but do shop there occasionally, this card might make sense for you.
-However, there are more credit card options to consider (see below) that might make more sense and offer increased cashback rewards depending on your situation.
+You won't have to spend a certain amount of money per year to offset your Prime membership like you might with the Prime Visa, so If you don't spend loads of money on Amazon each year, but do shop there occasionally, this card might make sense for you.

 Alternatives to Amazon credit cards

 One possible alternative is the Chase Freedom Unlimited®.
-This card offers 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
-After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
+This card offers 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

 The key here is the 1.5% cash back on all other purchases.
 This type of increased earning rate for general expenses could prove useful if your purchases are spread out between different categories.
 You can also transfer Chase Freedom rewards points to a Chase Sapphire credit card for a boost to your travel redemptions.